Blue Shape Top

 susceptible to the risks of social gaming and other types of social media.
 Parents can mitigate the risks of interactive games and media by having open conversations with their children about internet safety, and clear expectations and supervision around video game and internet use.

+Another concern for parents is that playing video games can lead to dysregulation.
+Emotional regulation is more challenging for kids with ADHD because they feel emotions more quickly and intensely and struggle with executive functioning skills like impulse control and decision making.
+Therefore, having to stop or shift attention from a highly rewarding activity, such as playing a video game, can be very difficult and cause an emotional reaction.
+However, for that same reason, games offer the opportunity for kids to learn skills like transitioning and shifting attention without becoming dysregulated.
 People sometimes wonder if video games may cause ADHD, or exacerbate ADHD symptoms.
 This is not the case.
-Research shows that children who have more severe ADHD symptoms may be more likely to want to spend a lot of time playing video games.
-But there is no research showing that gaming causes ADHD or exacerbates ADHD symptoms.
+Research shows that children who have more severe ADHD symptoms may be more likely to want to spend a lot of time playing video games, but there is no research showing that gaming causes ADHD or exacerbates ADHD symptoms.

 Tips for managing your child’s screen time

 Whether or not your child has ADHD, actively working to manage their screen time has benefits for them, and for you.
-A few tips to help you set a screen time plan for your family:
+Here are a few steps you can take to help you set a screen time plan for your family:

 1. Decide how much screen time you want your child to have daily, outside of school-related and educational screen time.